Edderic/air-cleaners/laminair/README.md

     <img width='500' src="https://breathesafe-llc.myshopify.com/cdn/shop/files/FFFDCA4A-86AA-42AB-A5FA-6049E354336B_1_105_c.jpg?v=1728439095" alt="laminair on stand at the dentist">
     <img width='500' src="https://breathesafe-llc.myshopify.com/cdn/shop/files/4263F86A-0201-4A02-9D70-98288BE1BE8D_1_105_c.jpg?v=1728439056" alt="laminair at the dentist">
 </div>
+## Use cases

+**Safer dental visits as a patient**
+The LaminAir V2 can be connected to a tripod to so you can breathe in concentrated clean air at the dentist.
+Get cleaner air wherever you go.
+LaminAir V2 can boost the protection of the Readimask Nose hack.

+**Safer working in the office**
+Sitting in a cubicle, or working at a desk while wearing a mask?
+LaminAir V2 can boost the effectiveness of respirators.
+The effect is multiplicative.
+For example, if you have a fit tested respirator that has a fit factor of 20, using a LaminAir in conjunction with a mask can gives a combined exposure reduction factor somewhere between 100 (20 x 5) and 260 (20 x 13).
+In other words, you will be breathing 100 to 260 times lower concentration of aerosols between 0.02 - 1 micron, when combining a mask with a fit factor of 20 with the LaminAir.

+**Safer indoor dining**
+Have to eat indoors with a bunch of people?
+Reduce your risk of getting sick from airborne pathogens and get sick less often using the LaminAir V2.

+## Features

+**Modular**: If a part breaks, that part can be easily replaced, without having the need to buy a whole new device.

+**Easily adjustable**: Swivel design lets you easily point the device to your face.

+**Versatile**: Can be used with a tripod to get cleaner air at the dentist.

+**Rechargeable**: Powerbank included, USB-C rechargeable.

+3D-printed with PETG / PLA plastic.

+Designed and Built in the U.S.

 ## Experimental Results on Efficacy
 80-92% reduction (5-13 exposure reduction factors) in particles between 0.02 and 1 micron when used close to the face.